BND Hamburger Icon

 Security

-While the best security features come with Splashtop’s Enterprise plan, the system is still a high-secure remote access tool regardless of which package you purchase.
+The best security features — including SSO/SAML integration, SIEM logging and IP whitelisting — come with Splashtop’s Enterprise plan.
+But, the system is still a highly secure remote access tool regardless of which package you purchase.
 Its security measures include TLS and 256-bit AES encryption, device authentication, granular individual and group-based permission, single sign-on, and two-step verification.
-The platform’s enhanced security features are part of the reason it’s compliant with the GDPR, HIPAA, FERPA, SOC 2 and PCI.
-Other functions, like screen blanking, session idle timeout and screen auto-lock, provide additional protection when working remotely with an unattended computer.

 Two Users on One Computer

 We loved that hybrid companies with remote workers and in-person staff can reduce many hardware and software licensing expenses by sharing in-office machines with out-of-office employees.
-On Splashtop’s Pro and Enterprise plans, two registered users can remotely access the same computer at the same time.
+On Splashtop’s Pro, Performance and Enterprise plans, as long as the company has more than two licenses, two registered users can remotely access the same computer at the same time.
 This feature has the potential to let team members collaborate more effectively, store sensitive data in fewer physical locations and share access to licensed software.
-With other tools like chat capabilities, remote reboot and remote wake, you’ll always be able to start up your computer and begin working quickly alongside your colleagues regardless of location.

 Splashtop Cost